Table of Contents

-From toxic mold to Salmonella to the euthanasia drug, the ten companies listed below have the most dog food recalls.
+From toxic mold and Salmonella to the euthanasia drug, the 10 companies listed below have shocking and the most dog food recalls of all time.

 When shopping for a new dog food brand, you must know which companies you can trust and which you cannot.